ArcOS-Project/v7/README.md

 ## Getting started

 You'll need the latest version of [NodeJS](https://nodejs.org/), along with [Git](https://git-scm.com/).
 If you don't want to use the deployed ArcOS backend, you'll have to clone it yourself.
-For more information, go to [ReArc-Backend-v1](https://github.com/IzK-ArcOS/ReArc-Backend-v1)
+For more information, go to [ReArc-Backend-v1](https://github.com/IzK-ArcOS/ReArc-Backend-v1) (this only applies to team members)

 > [!WARNING]
 > ArcOS v7 only works when using Yarn.
 Dependency conflicts occur if using npm, pnpm or other managers like bun.